ThomasThelen/QODES/README.md

 Each solver is a derived class from the abstract Algorithm class.
 Each solver is initialized with the step size, target x, and the initial condition.

 ## Supported Algorithms

+I probably used some of the algorithms in [this](https://github.com/ThomasThelen/Runge-Kutta) repository.

 Format is Algorithm : Class Name